 IS YOUR CAT READY TO BE ALLOWED OUTDOORS?

 If your cat is ID-marked, vaccinated and neutered, this does not necessarily mean they are ready to be let outside.
 Perhaps it’s not yet time to let your cat outside.
 Cats who are frightened by unexpected noises can take a bit longer.
 It is not unusual for some cats to be as old as one year before they venture outside.

 LET YOU CAT OUT GRADUALLY AT FIRST

-The great outdoors is full of new impressions.
+The great outdoors can be an overwhelming experience for a young cat.
 If you allow your cat out too soon, there is a risk they will become too frightened and run and hide somewhere.
 Let your cat out at their own pace.

-Start by letting your cat sniff around a lawn close to the house, or walk outside on the driveway or car park on a leash to get used to the outside world.
+Start by letting your cat explore a lawn close to the house, or walk outside on the driveway or car park on a leash to help them become used to the outside world.